xdissent/angular-hint-directives/README.md

 ```html
 <breadcrumbs ha-breadcrumbs="['home','profile','about']"> </breadcrumbs>
 ```
 You would promtly be notified that you have used 'ha-breadcrumbs' as an attribute when its reserved for elements only and vice verse for 'breadcrumbs'.
+If you were to fix that error by switching 'ha-breadcrumbs' and 'breadcrumbs', you would then be warned that you are missing the attribute 'id' in your directive since it was declared when the directive was created.

 ## [License](LICENSE)